 Confidentiality.
 The questions in this examination and individual answers and any associated work are to be held in the strictest confidence.
 For the protection of all students and faculty in the Doctoral Program in Epidemiology, students must attest that they understand that this examination is confidential and agree not to divulge the content or format of this examination to anyone, including future students.
-At all times students mush adhere to the University of Pennsylvania Code of Academic Integrity as defined in The Penn Book (http://www.vpul.upenn.edu/osl/pennbook.html)
+At all times students must adhere to the University of Pennsylvania Code of Academic Integrity as defined in The Penn Book (https://catalog.upenn.edu/pennbook/

-3. Critical Appraisal with Oral Review (two weeks after the Written Examination) Each studer nt will be provided with a recent pre-print or publication in the student's stated area of interest, sele ected by the committee.
+8.5.1.3 Critical Appraisal with Oral Review (two weeks after the Written Examination)

+Each student will be provided with a recent pre-print or publication in the student's stated area of interest, selected by the committee.
 Students will submit a written peer-review discussing the following domains.

-Sampling strategy
+- Sampling strategy

-Unit of analysis
+- Unit of analysis

-Outcome, exposure, and covariate measurement
+- Outcome, exposure, and covariate measurement

-Statistical methods
+- Statistical methods

-Missing data management

-Sensitivity analyses / subgroup analyses
+- Missing data management - Sensitivity analyses / subgroup analyses

 For each domain, the student will be asked to specifically comment on the strengths and weaknesses of the design and methods that have been used, as well as alternative approaches that could be taken.
 The goal is to show agility in applied epidemiologic thinking.
 For example, if this is a cohort study, the student should elaborate on the benefits/weaknesses of alternative strategies, such as a trial, and vice versa.
-The written document should not exceed three pages (single spaced, 1-inch margins, size 11 text), submitted two weeks prior to the last part of this component of the Qualifications Examination, which is a one-hour examination, including a 20-minute (or less) student presentation followed by a question and answering session before the Academic Advising and Examination Committee.
-During this time, the committee and student will discuss specifically what was written and will be graded on the scale outlined in the handbook.
+The written document should not exceed three pages (single spaced, 1-inch margins, size 11 text, Arial font preferred), submitted two weeks prior to the last part of this component of the Qualifications Examination, which is a one-hour examination, including a 20-minute (or less) student presentation followed by a question and answering session before the Academic Advising and Examination Committee.
+During this time, the committee and the student will discuss specifically what was written and will be graded on the scale outlined in the handbook.

-Evaluation of the Critical Appraisal and Oral Review
+Evaluation of the Critical Appraisal and Oral Review.
+Grading of the examination will use the following rubric:

-- a.
-Each domain of the critical appraisal will be scored using the NIH system (1=Exceptional, 9=Poor).
+- a) Each domain of the critical appraisal will be scored using the NIH system (1=Exceptional, 9=Poor).
 A passing score on each of the six domains is 5, for a total passing score of 30.
 The oral review will be scored for a maximum of 20 points.
-Thus, maximum obtainable score on this component of the Qualifications Examination is 50.
+Thus, the maximum obtainable score on this component of the Qualifications Examination is 50.
 The minimum passing score is 40.
-Students scoring either less than 40 total points or less than 2 on any written domain or less than 20 on the critical appraisal will be required to remediate this component. - b.
-Each committee member will independently score each domain, and the domain scores will be averaged across the committee.
-In addition, each member will provide specific notes about the student's performance on each domain.
+Students scoring either less than 40 total points or less than 2 on any written domain or less than 20 on the critical appraisal will be required to remediate this component. - b) Each committee member will independently score each domain, and the domain scores will be averaged across the committee.
+In addition, each member will provide specific notes about the student's performance in each domain.
 Included on this evaluation form is the student's performance on the Oral Review.
-The notes, in addition to the numeric scores will be used by the committee to determine the outcome of this component of the Qualifications Examination.

-c.
-Failure to adhere to stated page limits and specifications and presentation times will result in failure without the option of aretake.
+The notes, in addition to the numeric scores, will be used by the committee to determine the outcome of this component of the Qualifications Examination. - c) Failure to adhere to stated page limits and specifications and presentation times will result in failure without the option of aretake.